zephyrproject-rtos/zephyr/doc/reference/kernel/other/interrupts.rst

        ...
     }

-Installation of dynamic direct interrupts is currently unsupported.
+Installation of dynamic direct interrupts is supported on an architecture-specific basis.
+(The feature is currently implemented in ARM Cortex-M architecture variant.
+Dynamic direct interrupts feature is exposed to the user via an ARM-only API.)

 Implementation Details
 ======================